dennylee22/padi-man/Machine-Learning-Path-Section/Machine_Learning_Model/Readme.md

-Directory to store ML Model
+Directory to store ML Model and notebook